-Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365.
+Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 If you are using an earlier version (Excel 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Excel, click here: Protecting an Entire Workbook.

 Protecting an Entire Workbook

 Excel provides a way that you can protect an entire workbook.
 To stop the user from taking actions such as renaming a worksheet or inserting new worksheets, you must use workbook-level protection.
-To protect your workbook, display the Review tab of the ribbon and click the Protect Workbook tool in the Changes group (Protect group if you are using Excel 2016 or a later version).
+To protect your workbook, display the Review tab of the ribbon and click the Protect Workbook tool in the Protect group.
+(In Excel 2007, 2010, and 2013 it is the Changes group.)
 Excel displays the Protect Structure and Windows dialog box.
 (See Figure 1.)

 Figure 1.
 The Protect Structure and Windows dialog box.